Cray-HPE/docs-csm/416-MGMT-NET-CABLING.md

 ### HPE DL325
 ![DL325](img/network/DL325-back.png)
 * The OCP Slot is noted (number 9) in the image above.
-  * This is the slot on the bottom left of the server.
+  * This is the slot on the bottom left of the node.
   * Ports are numbered left-to-right:  the far left port is port 1.
 * The PCIE Slot 1 is on the top left side of the image above (under number 1).
   * Ports are numbered left-to-right:  the far left port is port 1.